Back to blog

 Source

-One of the major structural characteristics of flat organizations is decentralization, which implies that decisions are made at the lowest possible level.
-This management approach includes having fewer layers of management or even totally doing away with management layers.
-This has led to the reduction of hierarchical organizational structure with fewer organizational levels and creates a more decentralized structure with an organizational focus on teams.
+A major characteristic of flat organizations is decentralization, meaning decisions are made at the lowest possible level.
+This approach involves fewer or no management layers.
+It reduces hierarchical levels and creates a more decentralized, team-focused organizational structure.

 Source

-The benefits of this structure include increased participation in decision-making by the employees, flexibility of decisions, and contact with the leaders.
-It also makes the communication process within the organization to be more direct as there are fewer managerial levels.
+The benefits of this structure include increased employee participation in decision-making, flexibility in decisions, and better contact with leaders.
+It also makes communication more direct by having fewer managerial levels.

 Source